 The New Zealand Naturist Federation is one of twelve of the World Tenniquoits Federation members and our members are able to be officially 'ranked' through games they play.

-The game can be played with a minimum of two people (singles) up to a maximum of four people (doubles).
+The game can be played with a minimum of two people (singles) or four people (doubles).
 The name "Tenniquoits" is given to a circular ring made of rubber.
 A game of Tenniquoits essentially involves the exchange of the tenniquoit across the courts - the net between the two courts acts as a barrier.